AnaCenteno-DA/student-ml-intro/README.md

 ## ✅ Key Results

 - [Example: The model reached an accuracy of 82% on the test data.]
-- Identified main factors influencing [target variable].
+- Identified main factors influencing target variables on each dataset.

 ---